obsproject/obs-websocket/docs/generated/protocol.md

 ### TriggerHotkeyByKeySequence

 Triggers a hotkey using a sequence of keys.

+Note: Hotkey functionality in obs-websocket comes as-is, and we do not guarantee support if things are broken.
+In 9/10 usages of hotkey requests, there exists a better, more reliable method via other requests.

 - Complexity Rating: `4/5`
 - Latest Supported RPC Version: `1`